Sheep Dog Impact Assistance holds 5th annual Fearless Rock Dive

 At 24-feet under the surface there is a memorial for fallen Navy Seal Adam Lee Brown.

 “He went from being addicted to being a Elite Navy Seal with Seal Team Six.
-He was killed in action,” Watts said.
+He was killed in action,” Watts continued.

 The memorial showcases a stone of Brown, his favorite Bible verse and challenge coins from across the world.